ADD CONDITION

 Wet hands with water.

-Dispense approximately 5 mL of product into cupped hands and wash vigorously for 15 to 30 seconds.
+Dispense approximately 5 mL of the product into cupped hands.

-Rinse thoroughly and dry hands.
+Rinse thoroughly and dry hands completely.

 Remove jewelry.